 Rhodes received his BA with honors in Italian Literature and Philology at the University of Washington in Seattle.
 It was in this context that he first encountered the ideas and writings of 70s post-structuralist linguists and semioticians, comedia d’arte, neo-realist and new wave cinema, that would later become touchstones in his work.
 He made his first short video works with a local collective of actors and writers for Seattle Public Access Television and, after a brief career in music, returned to school to study filmmaking and photography at The Evergreen State College.
 He accepted a graduate fellowship at the State University of New York at Buffalo, where he would receive his MFA in Media Arts, and it was there, studying under Tony Conrad and greatly influenced by the tradition of video art in the region (film artists of Buffalo Media Study in the 70s such as Hollis Frampton, Paul Sharits, Peter Campus, Jonas Mekas, Gary Hill), that Rhodes began making experimental shorts and video art for the gallery.
-A series of collaborations with the community which centered around the local micro-cinema, Squeaky Wheel, led to a string of successes and screenings internationally; his thesis featurette, Tesseract, was funded by the Princess Grace Foundation.
+A series of collaborations within the community which centered around the local micro-cinema, Squeaky Wheel, led to a string of successes and screenings internationally; his thesis featurette, Tesseract, was funded by the Princess Grace Foundation.
 A major 35mm production, Tesseract was a film in which Rhodes sought to combine studio film production with an experimental, multi-channel form to tell the story of Eadweard Muybridge and his obsession with time as described in Hollis Frampton’s essay, “Fragments of a Tesseract.”
-Tesseract, produced with multiple cameras, film stocks and gauges, HD compositing and archival photos, attempted to capture in a ten-minute short the strange four-dimensional object that is a reel of film.
+Tesseract (2005), produced with multiple cameras, film stocks and gauges, HD compositing and archival photos, attempted to capture in a ten-minute short the strange four-dimensional object that is a reel of film.